grscheller/scheller-linux-archive/notes/gnome3Conf.md

     * Check Show bold text in bright colors

 ### Gnome-Shell-Extensions
+* Arch Linux
-* Arch Linux - use Pacman if it is in main Arch repos (like gpaste)
+  * Use Pacman if extension is in main Arch repos (like gpaste)
   * Turn on via Gnome-Tweak
 * Arch Linux using AUR
   * Go to https://aur.archlinux.org/